Happy Holidays !! Wishing you and yours a very blessed and joyous Christmas and may your new year be filled with peace, joy, prosperity and grace.

 We made a pilgrimage to the Pearl of the Orient Sea.
 The home of Diane’s parents and ancestors.
-The land of Lumpia.
-Country of Caldereta.
-Province of Pancit.
-Islands of Inihaw na baboy.
-The archipelago of Adobo.
-The commonwealth of calamansi.
-The kingdom of Kare Kare.
-The state of sinigang.
-The house of halo halo.
-A bastion of bungus.
-The territory of tuyo.
+The Archipelago of Adobo.
+The Land of Lumpia.
+The Country of Caldereta.
+The Province of Pancit.
+The Islands of Inihaw na baboy.
+The Commonwealth of Calamansi.
+The Kingdom of Kare Kare.
+The State of Sinigang.
+The House of Halo Halo.
+A Bastion of Bangus.
+The Territory of Tuyo.
+The Chiefdom of Champorado.
 Yes, all known as ” The Philippines “

 Videos of the Month